List of university a cappella groups in the United Kingdom: Former Groups

-Augmented Seven was a mixed-voice A cappella group from the University of Birmingham formed in 2010 by Tom Johnson and Mark Nathan.
-They were University of Birmingham's first A cappella group and only mixed group.
+Augmented Seven was a mixed-voice a cappella group from the University of Birmingham formed in 2010 by Tom Johnson and Mark Nathan.
+They were University of Birmingham's first a cappella group and only mixed group.

 In 2011, the group entered the Voice Festival UK at the inaugural Birmingham semifinal, and progressed to the final after winning the 'Outstanding Performance' award.

 Later that year, the group split up due to artistic differences.
 Three of its male members went on to join the second incarnation of The Sons of Pitches from 2011 to 2012.
 This group has since disbanded.

 The Lorelites was an all-female a cappella group formed in January 2011.
 In 2011 they took part in the first Birmingham semifinal of the Voice Festival UK.
 Now defunct.

 University of Bristol

 Academy

 Academy are the university's all-male-identifying a cappella group formed in 2015 by Nick Jones.
-The group is known for their fun, crowd-pleasing stage presence and creative arrangements.
-In the summer of 2017, Academy appeared on Sky One's "Sing: Ultimate A Cappella", opening the first episode.
+In the summer of 2017, Academy appeared on Sky One's Sing: Ultimate A Cappella, opening the first episode.
 In 2018, their first year of competing and Jones' first year as music director, Academy progressed to the ICCA UK Final in London's New Wimbledon Theatre.
 Later in the same year, Academy reached the semifinals of the Voice Festival UK.
 In August 2018, Academy made their Edinburgh Fringe debut performing the joint show "Academy and Pitch Fight present: Buy One, Get One Free" alongside their sister group Pitch Fight.
 In December 2018, Academy released their first single and music video, Jones' arrangement of LunchMoney Lewis' "Bills", which featured in their 2018 ICCA set.
 The group reached the ICCA UK final again in 2019, their second year entering the competition, with beatboxer Cem Rifat winning Outstanding Vocal Percussion at the quarterfinal stage.
 In 2020 Academy recorded and released their debut album "Exhibit A".
-The album went on to receive 5 CARA nominations, including 2 for their version of Mark Ronson's Bang Bang Bang.
+The album went on to receive five CARA nominations, including two for their version of Mark Ronson's "Bang Bang Bang".
 The group went on to win the CARA for Best Lower Voices Collegiate Song, and came runner-up for Best Debut Scholastic Album.

 All Sharps

-All Sharps (formerly known as HotTUBBS) was an auditioned A cappella group partially-contained within TUBBS A Cappella.
+All Sharps (formerly known as HotTUBBS) was an auditioned a cappella group partially-contained within TUBBS A Cappella.
 Formed in 2008, they have won medals at the Manchester Amateur Choral Competition and Oxford Music Festival.
 They had also been semi-finalists in Voice Festival UK twice: in 2012 and in 2015.
 HotTUBBS rebranded at the end of 2017 to become All Sharps.